-Hollywood Boulevard is in constant evolution, with businesses and attractions coming and going.
-Nearly half of the 110 Hollywood businesses and landmarks I photographed for the City of LA in 2004 are gone or transformed.
-All of the following landmarks are subject to change at any moment.
-In the 1930's, Hollywood Blvd was the center of glamor, lined with palatial stage and movie theaters like TCL/Grauman's Chinese and Egyptian theaters near Hollywood and Highland and the Pantages Theatre at Hollywood and Vine.
-In the 1960s, the area declined, and was known more for sleazy strip shows, prostitution and drug culture through the 1990s.
+During the 1930s, Hollywood Blvd was the center of glamor, lined with palatial stage and movie theaters like TCL/Grauman's Chinese, the Egyptian near Hollywood and Highland and the Pantages Theatre at Hollywood and Vine.
+In the 1960s, the area fell on hard times and was known more for sleazy strip shows, prostitution, and drug culture until the 1990s.

-Turn-of-the-millennium redevelopment breathed new life into the Boulevard, anchored by the Hollywood & Highland Center, which opened at that intersection in 2001.
-At the same time, a crime crackdown moved most of the prostitutes and drug dealers out of the neighborhood, making it reasonably safe to walk around, even at night.
-In the last couple years, the homeless and drugged out backpackers have returned to line the Boulevard panhandling, but there's a strong police presence to keep things flowing without incident for the tourists.Continue to 2 of 6 below.
+At the turn-of-the-millennium, redevelopment breathed new life into the Boulevard, anchored by the Hollywood & Highland Center, which opened at that intersection in 2001.
+A crackdown on crime moved most of the criminal element out of the neighborhood, making it a mecca for tourism.
+While there remains a segment of seediness in the area, there is a consistent police presence to keep visitors safe.Continue to 2 of 6 below.

 02 of 06